adrinv2/flexiblemedia/README.md

 - _Privacy laws_ are ever changing, and with the growth of technology intimacy and privacy disappear.
 To keep a certain level of privacy, it would have to be external to Earth, where different laws apply.

 - _Protection of sensitive material_ is key to this social movement.
 The more withdrawn from danger and forces that could intervene, the safer it is.

+*Outcomes*

+- _Primary desired outcome:_ An interactive space through which users can navigate and learn about.
+- _Back up outcome:_ Still images and video clips to create a montage of the space archive.